Shop art print and framed art Cut-paper Abstraction by Francis Bruguière

 Cut-paper Abstraction

 This artwork is a photography from the modern period.
-It belongs to the abstract photography style.
+It belongs to the graphic photography style.

 Find the full description of Cut-paper Abstraction by Francis Bruguière on Wikipedia.